Art Nouveau Masterpiece

-Our day out trip within Majorca was without doubt to Soller.
+One of the most beautiful places in the Island of Majorca, the incredibly charming city of Soller.
+The perfect day trip for anyone staying in Palma.
 That is all it takes, just one day to fully explore Soller and enjoy the beach of Puerto Soller.
-At only 1 hour away either on the old train or by bus, it is the next major tourist destination after Palma for its rich history and impressive architecture; famous for the Catalan Modernist style chosen by the then bourgeois society which made of Soller and Palma their residences.
+At only 1 hour away either on the old train or by bus, it is one of the major tourist destination for its rich history and impressive architecture; famous for the Catalan Modernist style chosen by the then bourgeois society which made of Soller and Palma their residences.

 Linking both Soller and Puerto Soller is the 1913 wooden trams.
 But honestly, this is something we did not take and instead took a taxi for just one quarter of the price the tram would have been.

 Since Soller is a small town, it won’t take you longer than 3 hours already including time for lunch or coffee, giving you still plenty of time for Puerto Soller where to enjoy the beach and the beautiful promenade and views.

 Looking for a place to eat can also be challenging.
 Either overpriced or they are full, but if you are on a budget it could be optional you consider bringing food with you as we did.
 Being 4 of us that would have cost a lot for perhaps something not even good as unfortunately many of those restaurants are living from the tourists and quality tend to be second while price first in importance.

 For more information about the city visit Wikipedia and Wikitravel sites.
 Spain’s currency is the Euro (EUR).
 Please note that any price reference is true as from when this guide was created, therefore check prices in advance as with the time they change.